davidhalter/jedi-vim/README.rst

     let g:jedi#auto_initialization = 0

-There are also some VIM options (like ``completeopt`` and key defaults) which are automatically initialized, but you can change all of them:
+There are also some VIM options (like ``completeopt`` and key defaults) which are automatically initialized, but you can skip this:

 .. code-block:: vim